 You might also create #define macro directives with different names, each of which calls the original function with the index parameter supplied as a constant.

 Or you might rewrite the procedure as several HP C/XL functions named by the entry point identifiers.

 Local DEFINE Declaration and Reference

-See "DEFINE Declaration and Reference" in Chapter 4 for further details.
+See "DEFINE Declaration and Reference" for further details.